Key Takeaways

 - Getting Rooms Ready for Check-In: Room attendants play a vital role in preparing rooms for guests.
 This includes ensuring the room is cleaned, sanitized, and stocked with amenities, making a positive impression from the initial touchpoints.

 - Handling Cleaning Procedures: Housekeeping staff perform cleaning tasks like dusting, mopping, vacuuming, disinfecting, and sanitizing surface areas in the entire hotel.
-Thus, housekeeping tasks include not only cleaning guest rooms, but also ensuring common areas such as lobbies, hallways, and restrooms are always neat and tidy.
+Thus, housekeeping tasks include not only cleaning guest rooms but also ensuring common areas such as lobbies, hallways, and restrooms are always neat.

 - Maintaining Guest Supplies: The hotel housekeeping staff must ensure guest rooms are replenished with amenities such as toiletries, towels, and linens.
 The housekeeping team is also responsible for monitoring the inventory levels and restocking supplies as needed.